Janáček philharmonic OstravaOrchestraChief conductor’s assistant

 Maroš Potokár

-Maroš Potokár was born in 1982 in Slovakia and studied violin and conducting at the State Conservatory Košice.
-He also studied at the Academy of Performing Arts in Bratislava and at the Janáček Academy of Performing Arts in Brno.
-He attended a masterclass with renowned conductor Zsolt Nagy, professor at the Paris Conservatory.
+Maroš Potokár was born in 1982 in Slovakia and studied violin and conducting at the Košice Conservatory.
+He also studied at the Academy of Music Arts in Bratislava and at the Janáček Academy of Music Arts in Brno.
+In addition, he attended a masterclass with renowned conductor Zsolt Nagy, a professor at the National Conservatory of Music and Dance in Paris.